PickNikRobotics/generate_parameter_library/README.md

 ```

 <ol>
-  <li>The `default_value` sets the parameter's value if a value does not already exist.</li>
+  <li>The `default_value` sets the parameter's value if a value does not already exist.
+Note that if you do not provide a `default_value` and the user does not provide one an exception will be thrown during initialization.</li>
-  <li>The `read_only` specifies whether a parameter can be changed via the ROS2 API.</li>
+  <li>The `read_only` specifies whether a parameter can be changed via the ROS2 API or service for `set_parameter`.
+These parameters can still be configured with a YAML file passed in through the launch file.</li>
   <li>The `description` specifies the parameter description, which is displayed with `ros2 param describe` tool.</li>
 </ol>

-### Validators specification
+### Validators

 Parameters are run through validators during both initialization and updating.
-If a validation fails during initialization,
+If validation fails during initialization, an exception will be thrown.
-an exception will be thrown.
-If a validation fails during updating, the parameter will simply not be updated and a
+If validation fails during updating, the parameter will simply not be updated and a failure message will be returned via the ROS 2 API.
+Validators are functions that return a `Result` type and accept a `rclcpp::Parameter const&` as their first argument and any number of arguments after that can be specified in YAML.
-failure message will be returned via the ROS 2 API.
-Validators are c++ functions defined in a header file with the
+Validators are C++ functions defined in a header file similar to the example shown below.
-following interface.

 ```c++
 Result integer_equal_value(rclcpp::Parameter const& parameter, int expected_value) {